Treating spinal stenosis with epidural steroid injections

 - Rest or reduced activity

-Doctors are careful with the frequency of epidural steroid injections in any given patient because they can cause serious symptoms over time, including hypertension, osteoporosis, weight gain, and “moon face.”
-Short-term temporary effects from the injections may include slightly elevated blood sugar, nausea, dizziness, headaches, and insomnia.
+Corticosteroid injections are extremely effective for many patients, with some reporting immediate relief.
+Doctors will usually limit frequency of epidural steroid injections because they can cause serious long-term side effects, including hypertension, osteoporosis and weight gain.
+Short-term temporary effects from the injections may include slightly raised blood sugar, nausea, dizziness, headaches and insomnia.